For more information about our hunting safaris, don’t hesitate to reach out and contact us!

 8. What is the amount of time I need for my safari?

 Once you have decided on the species you wish to hunt, we will recommend the amount of time required to meet your expectations for the variety and quality of hunting species that you desire.
-On average, we work on one day per animal for plains games.
+On average, we work on one day per animal for plains game.

 Bow hunting safaris are between 7 and 12 hunting days, with a minimum of 6 hunting days required for plains game hunting.